1. What do you want to teach?

 Choosing the best route for you into your new career and deciding where to train is an essential part of your training to teach journey.
 Make sure you weigh up all the options but also think about some of the basics as well – these might include – how far will I have to travel?
 Will I be able to find somewhere to live easily?

 You can find information on teacher training providers here – you can search using by city, town or postcode, across England or by school, university or another training provider.
+Use RG20 6AD or the provider code 24T to search for our programmes with the OTT SCITT.

 5. Are you ready to apply?